 In the fridge, covered

 If you’ve made too much guacamole, you can store it in the fridge.
-As long as you cover it tightly and make sure there are no air pockets, the whole thing should be good for 24 hours.
+As long as you cover it tightly and make sure there are no air pockets, the whole thing should be good for up to three days.

 You’ll notice the next day that any uncovered bits have turned brown, even if you added any lime juice.

 How long does store-bought guacamole last

 If you’re buying guac, you should always look at the ‘eat by date’, as well as the storage instructions.
 Nearly every time it says to keep the guac in a ‘cool, dry place’.